MadniAbdulWahab/UniversityNotesManagementSystem/README.md

 <h1>UniversityNotesManagementSystem</h1>

 <h2>Description</h2>
-University Notes Management System was developed as our final year project for our bachelor's degree.
-This collaborative effort between me and my friend Hamza Badar.
-It aims to provide a centralized platform for students to easily share and access academic notes.
+University Notes Management System(UNMS) was developed as our final year project for our bachelor's degree.
+It is a collaborative effort between me and my friend Hamza Badar.
+UNMS is a web-based centralized platform for students to easily share and access academic notes.
 The platform addresses the lack of a common space for students to freely exchange notes, making learning more accessible and efficient.
 <br />